News on field service management and optimization

 • Operational costs: down by 15% thanks to automation and digital tools.

-• First-time fix rate: a priority to limit costs and improve customer experience.
+• First-time fix rate: a priority to limit costs and improve the customer experience.

 5. Barriers to Adopting New Technologies